 With both the carbon impact and price of natural gas, propane and electricity rising, space heaters and other climate control systems are a large source of energy waste and consumption.
 New technologies, such as radiant and mica-thermic panels, allow personal space heaters to generate heat while consuming substantially fewer resources.
 They provide direct, near-instant heat to help keep you comfortable.
 Instead of wasting money heating an entire building, low-wattage personal heaters provide ways to keep designated areas comfortable as needed.
-Cozy Products has illustrated a heating cost calculator to better describe how space heaters can be good for your bottom line.

 4. Smart Thermostats